The Superior Spider-Man: Revenge of Spider-Man of Earth-44145

 As Spider-Man of Earth-44145 is keeping an eye on James Martin, Elliot Tolliver comes in with a hooded man who Spider-Man of Earth-44145 will be his first victim.
 He is caught by surprise when the hooded man sheds his disguise to be Doctor Octopus while Elliot Tolliver was actually a mindless clone that Doctor Octopus' Octobot was controlling as he states that it does count as an innocent life being killed.
-When Spider-Man of Earth-44145 tries to call for Spiders-Man of Earth-11580, Doctor Octopus reveals that he unleashed his Octobots on him.
+When Spider-Man of Earth-44145 tries to call for Spiders-Man, Doctor Octopus reveals that he unleashed his Octobots on him.
 As Spider-Man of Earth-44145 drops James, he turns on the cameras and fights Doctor Octopus who summons all his old harnesses to aid him by rescuing James and entrapping Spider-Man of Earth-44145.
 After injuring Spider-Man of Earth-44145, Doctor Octopus uses his fragment of the Web of Life and Destiny to send him back to Earth-44145.
 Afterwards, Doctor Octopus speaks through the cameras about his return stating to let what happened to Spider-Man of Earth-44145 serve as a warning to anyone who comes after him for what he has done as Superior Spider-Man who is a "disease of the mind".
-At the hospital, Anna Maria Marconi informs Emma Hernandez about Doctor Octopus' broadcast which Emma doesn't want to see.
+At the hospital, Anna Maria Marconi informs Emma Hernandez about Doctor Octopus' broadcast.
 Doctor Octopus visits Anna Maria and Emma stating that he no longer remembers Spider-Man's true identity, but remembers his life as Elliot Tolliver.
 As Anna Maria and Emma try to persuade Doctor Octopus to stay with them, but he runs off.
-One week later, a funeral is held for Elliot Tolliver that is attended by Max Modell, Anna Maria, Emma, and James.
-As Doctor Octopus watches from afar, Digger is informed to distribute the severance pay to the remaining members of the Night Shift so they will not bother him again and to warn them not to go visit the Brothers Grimm in the hospital.
-Doctor Octopus then walks away leaving his Superior Spider-Man outfit in the garbage.
+One week later, a funeral is held for Elliot Tolliver.
+Doctor Octopus then walks away, leaving his Superior Spider-Man outfit in the garbage.

 Volume 3: The Superior Spider-Man Returns and 2023 relaunch

 It was revealed at the 2023 San Diego Comic-Con that a one-shot issue entitled Superior Spider-Man Returns would be released in October 2023 for the character's 10th anniversary.
 The issue is written by Christos Gage from a story by Dan Slott and features interior art by Ryan Stegman, Mark Bagley, Giuseppe Camuncoli, and Humberto Ramos, with the one-shot set to lead into a new ongoing series by Slott and Bagley.
-The events of the recent Spider-Man series, also written by Slott and drawn by Bagley, is set to kick off the newest chapter in the series which has been teased as a "Superior Reckoning".
+The events of the Spider-Man series, also written by Slott and drawn by Bagley, kick off the newest chapter in the series which has been teased as a "Superior Reckoning".